Shutdown FAQ

 What government services and programs remain uninterrupted during a shutdown?

 During a government shutdown, essential services related to national security and public safety, like inpatient and emergency medical care, air traffic control, law enforcement, border security, disaster aid, and power grid maintenance, continue, though they may face disruptions.
-For instance, during the 2018-2019 shutdown, air traffic controllers worked without pay, causing widespread delays and even a temporary halt of incoming flights at LaGuardia airport.
 Services independent of annual appropriations bills, such as the U.S. Postal Service and programs like Social Security and Medicare, also continue, but may experience interruptions.
-For example, during the Fiscal Year 1996 shutdown, most Social Security Administration staff were initially furloughed, leading to delays in services like public inquiries and benefit claims processing, even though Social Security benefits remained funded.

 What happens to federal employees during a shutdown?

-Federal employees from shut-down agencies are either furloughed—prohibited from work and unpaid—or required to work without pay if their roles are deemed essential to public safety.
+Federal employees from shut down agencies are either furloughed—prohibited from work and unpaid—or required to work without pay if their roles are deemed essential to public safety.
 While Congress has traditionally approved retroactive payment for these employees once the government reopens, this does not prevent the immediate financial difficulties they face.
 Following the 2019 Shutdown, Congress passed the Government Employee Fair Treatment Act of 2019, which provides immediate retroactive back pay to federal employees after a shutdown ends.
-During the 2018-2019 partial government shutdown, around 2 million people were employed by the federal government; 380,000 of them were furloughed and 420,000 worked without pay.
-Many delayed mortgage or credit card payments, risking late fees or loan defaults.
-In 2013, there were over 2 million federal employees, with about 850,000 furloughed during the shutdown.
 Government contractors, unlike direct federal employees, typically do not receive back pay after shutdowns.
-In the 2018-2019 shutdown, it's estimated that 4.1 million people worked under government contracts, though the exact number of those furloughed is unclear.

 What is the process to end a government shutdown, and can the President unilaterally end it?